Horse Racing for Dummies

 HOW TO PLACE A WAGER ON A HORSE RACE

-State the type of wager.
+Determine the type of bet you're making.

 BETTING TOOLS YOU NEED AT THE HORSE RACES